 What is data masking?

-Data masking is a method for protecting personal or sensitive data that creates a version of the data that can’t be identified or reverse-engineered while retaining referential integrity, and usability.
+Data masking is a method for protecting personal or sensitive data that creates a version of the data that can’t be identified or reverse-engineered while retaining referential integrity and usability.

-Personally Identifiable Information (PII) such as names, passport, social security, and telephone numbers
+The most common types of data that need masking are:- Personally Identifiable Information (PII) such as names, passport, social security, and telephone numbers

-Protected Health Information (PHI) about an individual’s health status, care, or payment data
+- Protected Health Information (PHI) about an individual’s health status, care, or payment data

-Protected financial data, as mandated by the Payment Card Industry Data Security Standard (PCI-DSS) and the US Federal Trade Commission (FTC) acts and safeguards
+- Protected financial data, as mandated by the Payment Card Industry Data Security Standard (PCI-DSS) and the US Federal Trade Commission (FTC) acts and safeguards

-Test data, associated with the Software Development Life Cycle (SDLC)
+- Test data, associated with the Software Development Life Cycle (SDLC)

 Simply defined, data masking combines the processes and tools for making sensitive data unrecognizable to – yet functional for – authorized users.